Gynko/leetcodechallenges/DataStructures.md

 ### 3.5.
 Linked lists in JS

 They don't exist natively in JS.
+A possible implementation here:

 ```javascript
 class Node {